Table of Contents

 Bonnie Jo Stufflebeam

 Nathan Ballingrud is the author of North American Lake Monsters and Wounds: Six Stories from the Border of Hell.
 He’s twice won the Shirley Jackson Award, and has been shortlisted for the World Fantasy, British Fantasy, and Bram Stoker Awards.
 His stories have appeared in numerous Best of the Year anthologies.
-Wounds, a film based on his novella “The Visible Filth,” will be released in 2019.
+Wounds, a film based on his novella “The Visible Filth,” premiered at the Sundance Film Festival in 2019.
 North American Lake Monsters is in development as an anthology series at Hulu.

 Carina Bissett is a writer, poet, and educator working primarily in the fields of dark fiction and interstitial art.
-Her short fiction and poetry has been published in multiple journals and anthologies including the Hath No Fury, Journal of Mythic Arts, Mythic Delirium, NonBinary Review, Timeless Tales, and The Horror ‘Zine.
-She teaches online workshops at The Storied Imaginarium and has a Creative Writing MFA from Stonecoast.
-Her work has been nominated for several awards and she was the recipient of the 2016 HWA Scholarship.
+Her short fiction and poetry has been published in multiple journals and anthologies including Arterial Bloom, Gorgon: Stories of Emergence, Hath No Fury, Mythic Delirium, NonBinary Review, and the HWA Poetry Showcase Vol. V. She teaches online workshops at The Storied Imaginarium and is a graduate of the Creative Writing MFA from Stonecoast.
+Links to her work can be found on her website (http://carinabissett.com).

 Gregory Norman Bossert is an author and filmmaker based just over the Golden Gate Bridge from San Francisco.
 He started writing in 2009 on a dare and has no intention of stopping anytime soon.
 His story “The Telling” won the 2013 World Fantasy Award; other stories have appeared everywhere from Asimov’s Science Fiction to the Saturday Evening Post, with recent stories in Conjunctions #69 and #71 and Tor.com.
 When not writing, he wrangles spaceships and superheroes for Industrial Light & Magic.
 More information is available on his blog GregoryNormanBossert.com.